The Girls (Blackpink song): Music video

 On May 18, 2023, a 22-second music video teaser for "The Girls" was released, featuring a snippet of the song with the refrain "Don't mess with the girls."
 The music video was released on August 23 in Blackpink: The Game and on August 25 in Blackpink's YouTube channel.
 In the video, animated avatars of the Blackpink members are depicted singing and performing choreography to the song.

 Commercial performance

 The physical version of "The Girls" debuted at number one on the Circle Album Chart dated August 20–26, 2023 with 160,460 copies sold in the first week, becoming Blackpink's fifth number-one album on the chart.
 It debuted at number 13 on the monthly chart with 178,360 copies sold.
-It has sold a total of 190,480 since its release.
+It sold a total of 191,610 copies in 2023.